Optimizing Node.js with Neon: Expert Strategies for Rust Binding Writing

 >

 You can also test it using a regular JavaScript file.
-Just make a file called index.js, paste the code given below into it, and then run node index.js.
+Just make a file called index.js

 const mod = require(".");